 This post has affiliate links.
 Please see our disclosure policy for further details.

 Happy Tot shelf has an entire shelf of DIY Chinese New Year activities.
-Activities include Zodiac animal matching and learn how to read 狗 (gǒu / dog) in Chinese.
-Click here to visit the website to see details of each activity!
+Chinese New Year activities include Zodiac animal matching and other fun activities!

-With cardboard tubes and red envelopes, you can make your own lucky Chinese Firecrackers!
+With cardboard tubes and red envelopes, you can make your own lucky Chinese Firecrackers for Chinese New Year!
 This is one of many great cultural crafts from Chinese American Family.